andrew-wilkes/advent-of-code-2025/README.md

 I developed a solution that works for Part 1 and the test data (part1 and 2) but is too inefficient to solve Part 2 with my input data.
 I guess that it uses too much memory.

+My next plan here is to not do a breadth first search that generates a ton of combinations but go for a depth first search.
+Then quickly abandon the depth when a value gets too large for a particular joltage.